-The UNESCO World Heritage site, Cinque Terre (pronounced as CHINK-weh TAY-reh) on the Italian Riviera coastline, has recently become a popular tourist destination and one of the most photographed too.
+The UNESCO World Heritage site, Cinque Terre (pronounced as CHINK-weh TAY-reh) on the Italian Riviera coastline, has recently become a popular tourist destination in Italy and one of the most photographed too.

 Cinque Terre, which means the land of five towns, consists of five glorious fishing towns: Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso al Mare.
 In each of the 5 towns, colorful houses and vineyards cling to steep terraces; harbours are filled with fishing boats and restaurants with delicious seafood specialties.
 The most frequent way to visit this place is a day trip from Rome, Florence, Milan or Pisa.
 There are also several local tour companies organizing combined day trips to Cinque Terre and Pisa from Florence and Rome.

 So, if you just have only one day to explore, you really can’t afford to waste time and that’s why knowing the exact spots to photograph from can be very useful!
 In this post I share all my tips for getting there and capturing this magical place!

 GETTING TO CINQUE TERRE

 I was travelling solo in Italy this summer for 2 weeks, and I was most excited to discover Cinque Terre.
 Thankfully cars are banned in the National Park and there is a 19th-century railway line cut through a series of coastal tunnels which connect all the five towns.
 There are ferries going from village to village; and there is a walking trail too.

 To go to Cinque Terre, you have to get to a place called La Spezia.
 And if you are not driving, and are not interested in an organized tour, like me, then train is the best option (check the train timings in advance on websites like GOEURO).